 This is a great way to showcase your work and talent and get in the spotlight.
 They are fun to participate in, but they also pressure you to sharpen your skills to be more competitive.
 Besides that, you’ll learn to evaluate your images, curate them, and be more thoughtful about the work you put out.

 There are dozens of photo contests online you can apply to in every genre.
 Winners of the contests sometimes get cash prizes, sometimes gear.
 But it can also be an exhibition of their work and worldwide exposure which for sure will land them new jobs and clients.
 This should not be your primary source of income.
 It will serve more to promote your work and be part of the community.
-Some of the best photo contests are Sony World Photography Awards, International Photo Awards, National Geographic Photographer of the Year.
+Some of the best photo contests are Sony World Photography Awards, International Photo Awards, and National Geographic Photographer of the Year.
 There are also apps that have new photo contests you can participate in every day like Gurushots or ViewBug.

-Try editing and retouching jobs
+Try Editing and Retouching jobs

 If you are proficient and fast in image post-production, here is a great photography side gig for you!
 You can work anywhere you want, anytime you want.
 For a retoucher gig, you’ll need to make a different kind of portfolio.
 This portfolio should include before and after images, or timelapse videos that explain how you created those jaw-dropping images.
-Untrained eye can’t detect the changes you made, so you’ll need to make easier for them by showing the changes.
+Untrained eyes can’t detect the changes you made, so you’ll need to make it easier for them by showing the changes.

 You can reach out to a freelance photographer who doesn’t have time for post-production, a photo studio, perhaps a model agency, etc. You can offer your editing/retouching services independently or include them in your photography services.